vinaykul/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 ### Scheduler and API Server Interaction

-Scheduler observes the resize request posted to API Server, and updates the Node available resources accounting in its cache by using max(Pod.Spec.Containers[i].Resources, Pod.Status.ContainerStatuses[i].Resources) when computing Node resources used by the Pods.
-This ensures that, in the case of resource decrease, new Pods are not assigned prematurely to a Node that is in the process of being deallocated by Kubelet to resize an existing Pod.
+Scheduler observes the resize request posted to API Server, and updates the Node available resources accounting in its cache by using Pod's max(Spec.Containers[i].Resources, Status.ContainerStatuses[i].Resources) when computing Node resources used by the Pods.
+This ensures that, in the case of resource decrease for existing Pod, new Pod is not prematurely assigned to the Node that is still in the process of deallocating the resized Pod's resources.

 ### Flow Control

 The following steps denote a typical flow of an in-place resize operation for a Pod with ResizePolicy set to NoRestart for all its Containers.

-1. Initiating actor updates Pod's Containers[i].Resoursces using PATCH verb.
+1. Initiating actor updates Pod's Spec.Containers[i].Resources via PATCH verb.
 1. API Server validates the new Resources (e.g. Limits are not below Requests, QoS class doesn't change, ResourceQuota not exceeded..).
 1. API Server calls all Admission Controllers to verify the Pod Update.
    * If any of the Controllers reject the update, API Server responds with an appropriate error message.
 1. API Server updates PodSpec object with the new desired Resources.
-1. Kubelet observes that Pod's Containers[i].Resources and Containers[i].ResourcesAllocated differ.
+1. Kubelet observes that Pod's Spec.Containers[i].Resources and Spec.Containers[i].ResourcesAllocated differ.
 It checks its Node allocatable resources to determine if the new desired Resources fit the Node.
    * _Case 1_: Kubelet finds new desired Resources fit.
-It accepts the resize and sets Containers[i].ResourcesAllocated equal to the values of Containers[i].Resources by invoking resourceallocation subresource.
-It then applies the new cgroup limits to the Pod and its Containers, and once successfully done, sets Pod's ContainerStatuses[i].ResourcesAllocated to reflect the desired Resources.
+It accepts the resize and sets Spec.Containers[i].ResourcesAllocated equal to the values of Containers[i].Resources by invoking resourceallocation subresource.
+It then applies the new cgroup limits to the Pod and its Containers, and once successfully done, sets Pod's Status.ContainerStatuses[i].Resources to reflect the new ResourcesAllocated values.
      - If at the same time, a new Pod was assigned to this Node against the capacity taken up by this resource resize, that new Pod is rejected by Kubelet during admission if Node has no more room.
-   * _Case 2_: Kubelet finds that the newly desired Resources does not fit.
+   * _Case 2_: Kubelet finds that the new desired Resources does not fit.
      - Kubelet checks to see if evicting lower priority Pods can successfully resize the Pod.
 If yes, it sets Containers[i].ResourcesAllocated equal to Containers[i].Resources by invoking resourceallocation subresource, and initiates pre-emption of lower priority Pods via Eviction API.
        Once lower priority Pods have been evicted, the flow continues as above.
-     - If Kubelet is unable to create enough room by evicting lower priority Pods, it makes no updates, and retries the requested resize later.
+     - If Kubelet determines that it is unable to make enough room by evicting lower priority Pods, it simply retries the resize at a later time.
-1. Scheduler, in parallel, observes that Containers[i].Resources and ContainerStatuses[i].Resources differ, updates its cache, and uses max(Spec.Containers[i].Resources, Status.ContainerStatuses[i].Resources) when computing resources available on the Node.
+1. Scheduler, in parallel, observes that Pod's Spec.Containers[i].Resources and Status.ContainerStatuses[i].Resources differ, updates its cache, and uses max(Spec.Containers[i].Resources, Status.ContainerStatuses[i].Resources) when computing resources available on the Node.
    * This can temporarily result in sum of Pod resources for the Node exceeding Node's allocatable resources if a new Pod was assigned to that Node in parallel, exceeding Node capacity.
 This is resolved when Kubelet rejects that new Pod during admission due to lack of room.
-   * After Kubelet has successfully resized the Pod, and updated ContainerStatuses[i].ResourcesAllocated, Scheduler updates its cache, and the accounting reflects updated Pod resources.
+   * After Kubelet has successfully resized the Pod and updated Pod's Status.ContainerStatuses[i].Resources, Scheduler updates its cache, and the accounting reflects updated Pod resources.
-1. The initiating actor observes the following:
+1. The initiating actor (e.g. VPA) observes the following:
-   * _Case 1_: Spec.Containers[i].ResourcesAllocated values have changed to
+   * _Case 1_: Pod's Spec.Containers[i].ResourcesAllocated values have changed
-     reflect values in Spec.Containers[i].Resources, signifying that desired resize has been accepted, and Pod resources is being resized.
-Resizing is complete when Pod.Spec.Containers[i].Resources and
+     and matches Spec.Containers[i].Resources, signifying that desired resize has been accepted, and Pod's resources are being resized.
+The resize operation is complete when Pod's Spec.Containers[i].Resources and Status.ContainerStatuses[i].Resources match.
-     Pod.Status.ContainerStatuses[i].Resources match.
-   * _Case 2_: Spec.Containers[i].ResourcesAllocated values remain unchanged,
+   * _Case 2_: Pod's Spec.Containers[i].ResourcesAllocated values remain
+     unchanged, and continues to differ from Spec.Containers[i].Resources.
-     and continue to differ from desired Resources.
-After a certain user defined timeout, the initiating actor may take alternative action.
-     For example, based on Retry policy, initiating actor (e.g VPA) may:
+     After a certain (user defined) timeout, initiating actor may take alternate action.
+For example, based on Retry policy, initiating actor may:
-     - Evict the Pod to trigger a replacement Pod with updated resources,
+     - Evict the Pod to trigger a replacement Pod with new desired resources,
      - Do nothing, and let Kubelet backoff and retry in-place resize.

 #### Container resource limit update ordering